 Some days my brain can’t handle making a complex curry!

-I really love the taste of coconut, so using a creamy can of coconut milk as the base, worked wonders and don’t forget the almonds at the end!
+I really love the taste of coconut, so using a creamy can of coconut milk as the base, worked wonders.
+And don’t forget the almonds at the end.
 Wow!
-I am seriously considering never visiting my local take out curry house again!
-In fact, making this is quicker than dialling and waiting for one to arrive at my door!
-So why wait?
-Get cooking!
+I am seriously considering never visiting my local take out curry house again.
+In fact, making this curry is actually quicker than dialling the takeaway and waiting for one to arrive at my door!

 - 1 Onion